Is Your Business Plan Standing In Your Way Of Launching Your Juice Bar?

 I remember the first time I wrote a business plan.
 I had no idea what I was doing.

 In this article I am going to share some of the key elements that must be present in a good business plan.
 At the end of the article I will offer some potential solutions to developing a comprehensive business plan, that you will be confident to show to investors or banks.

 This is the direction of your company and it help to contextualize why you are doing what you’re doing.
-Even you company culture, otherwise known as internal marketing is connected to this statement.
-Make it concise clear and to heart of who you are as a company.
+Even your company culture, otherwise known as the internal marketing is connected to this statement.
+Make it concise clear and to the heart of who you are as a company.